POORY-AZARE/php.teamwork/README.md

 This feature is designed to read and display data from the database on the website in the test drive table.
 Provide links to related code files
 ([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/ReadData.php) & link to the feature ([shell.hamk.fi](http://shell.hamk.fi/~poorya23000/php.teamwork/index.php)) .

+### Feature 7

+This feature is designed to show the information about selected car in the new page and a new form.
+Provide links to related code files
+([github](https://github.com/POORY-AZARE/php.teamwork/blob/main/searchResult.php) & link to the feature ([shell.hamk.fi](http://shell.hamk.fi/~poorya23000/php.teamwork/searchResult.php)) .

 ## Database Tables

 List the database tables that are part of your project.